 Caffeine and Alcohol

 As oxidative stress is thought to be an important feature of glaucoma, there have been several studies examining the relationship between antioxidant intake and glaucoma.
 In one prospective study,* no relationship was found between antioxidant intake, such as carotenoids, vitamin C, vitamin E, and the risk of developing glaucoma.
 However, there are other large studies that have shown a possible relationship between the consumption of foods rich in antioxidants, such as green leafy vegetables like kale and collards, and decreased glaucoma risk.
 In African-American women, there was a decreased risk of glaucoma with higher intake of certain fruits and vegetables high in vitamin A, vitamin C, and carotenoids.
 It has certainly been shown that increased consumption of fruits and vegetables and a heart-healthy diet will help decrease risk of heart disease and diabetes, and this is what I often recommend to my patients who ask about diet and glaucoma.
-More research needs to be done, however, to determine specific recommendations about antioxidants and glaucoma.
+More research needs to be done, however, to determine specific recommendations about antioxidants and glaucoma progression.

 Omega Fatty Acids